dpc10ster/RJafrocBook/docs/11-ROCSampleSizeOR.md

 * If power is below the desired or "target" power, one tries successively larger value of $J$ and / or $K$ until the target power is reached.

-## Formulae for fixed-reader random-case (FRRC) sample size estimation
+## Formulae for fixed-reader random-case (FRRC) sample size estimation {#RocSampleSizeOR-FRRC-sample-size-estimation}
 It was shown in TBA §9.8.2 that for fixed-reader analysis the non-centrality parameter is defined by:

 \begin{equation}